harsha-simhadri/big-ann-benchmarks/neurips23/README.md

 This framework evaluates algorithms in Docker containers by default.
 Your algorithm's Dockerfile should live in *neurips23/[task]/[your_team_name]/Dockerfile*.
 Your Docker file should contain everything needed to install and run your algorithm on a system with the same hardware.

 It's recommended to use `neurips23` as the base image for your Dockerfile except that you will likely want to use `neurips23_postgres` for Postgres based algorithms.
+However, `install.py` builds the base Postgres image only if the algorithm name starts with `postgres-`.
+For this reason, if you want to use the Postgres base image, you should place your implementation in a directory starting with `postgres-` under the `streaming` directory.

 Please consult [this file](filter/faiss/Dockerfile) as an example.